exercism/clojure/exercises/practice/reverse-string/.approaches/introduction.md

 # Introduction

-[Strings][string] in Clojure are immutable which means they cannot be reversed in place.
+[Strings][string] in Clojure are immutable, which means we cannot reverse them in place.
-Instead a new reversed string has to be created.
+Instead, typically, we will create a new string while reversing the original one.

 ## String builder

-One way to work around it is to use a string builder from the underlaying Java Virtual Machine.
+One way to work around it is to use a string builder from the underlying Java Virtual Machine.

 ```clojure
 (defn reverse-string [string]